Henry Laufer

-Henry B. Laufer (born 1945) is an American mathematician, investor and philanthropist.
+Henry B. Laufer (born 1945) is an American hedge fund manager, investor, mathematician, and philanthropist.
 He served as the Vice President of Research at Renaissance Technologies.

 Early life

 Henry B. Laufer was born to a Jewish family in 1945.
 He received his PhD from Princeton University in 1965, studying with Robert Gunning.

 Career

 Laufer joined the mathematics department at the State University of New York at Stony Brook as a faculty member in 1971.
 His research focused on complex variables and algebraic topology.
 He left Stony Brook in 1992 to join Renaissance Technologies.
 In 2015, a conference was held for his 70th anniversary at Tsinghua University in China.

 Laufer co-founded the Medallion Fund with Jim Simons in 1988.
 Laufer served as chief scientist and vice president of research at Renaissance Technologies, its parent company.
 He now serves on its board of directors.

-Laufer earned US$125,000,000 in 2008, during the financial crisis of 2007–2008.
+Laufer earned US$125,000,000 in 2008, during the 2008 financial crisis.
 The following year, in 2009, he was named one of "Wall Street's Highest Earners" by Forbes, with an income of US$390,000,000.